CyrusNajmabadi/lang-design/CollectionLiterals.md

     Each `spread_element` can have a different type and a different `Length` or `Count` property than the other elements.

-    Having a *known length* does not affect what collections can be created.
+    Having a *known-length* does not affect what collections can be created.
 It only affects how efficiently the construction can happen.

 1. All `expression_element` expressions, `dictionary_element` expressions, and `spread_element` expressions are evaluated left to right (similar to [array_creation_expression](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#array-creation-expressions)).
 These expressions are only evaluated once and any further references to them will refer to the result of that evaluation.